 - Questions about your symptoms and medical history.

 - Speaking to your partner or someone close to you about the problems you are having.

 - A physical check-up.

 - Assessments of your thinking and language skills, memory, and other aspects such as behaviour, sometimes with a specialist speech and language therapist or psychologist.

 Together, these will help a doctor to work out what is causing the speech and language difficulties and other symptoms.

 When a diagnosis is made, many people will want to make plans for the future.
 This includes decisions about working, lifestyle and driving, care options, legal and money matters.
-Find out about help and support for families affected by dementia on our Support for people affected by dementia page.
+Find out about help and support for families affected by dementia.

 What is primary progressive aphasia?

 Information in this booklet is for anyone who wants to know more about primary progressive aphasia (PPA).
 This includes people living with PPA, their carers, families and friends.